-The Winchester brothers have had a hell of a run—often literally.
+The Winchester brothers had a hell of a run—often literally.

-For over a decade, Sam and Dean Winchester have searched for their father, cheated death, and battled both angels and demons.
-The 15th season of the long-running show is coming to an end, and although the series finale is postponed indefinitely by coronavirus, fans are still preparing for a tough goodbye.
+For over a decade, Sam and Dean Winchester searched for their father, cheated death, and battled both angels and demons.
+When the show finally came to an end after 15 seasons, it was a tough goodbye for many fans.

 But fear not—these books like Supernatural have all the demon hunters, witches and wizards, and urban ghost hunters fans love from the CW series.

 Before supernatural sleuths Harry Dresden, Mulder and Scully, and the Winchesters, there was Dr. Jules de Grandin.

 Created by pulp author Seabury Quinn in the pages of Weird Tales magazine, de Grandin solved supernatural mysteries in the small town of Harrisonville, New Jersey.